Danielecina/arancina-is-the-way/ROADMAP.md

 * [ ] Google Analytics to register how many times globally the word are substituted
 * [ ] Google Analytics to register who use watch mode
 * [ ] Google Analytics to register who uninstall app
+* [ ] Gather information about reason of uninstall

 * [ ] *...you can propose improvements here*